Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 The CALL MAPDRV syntax is explained below.
 Some of the parameters are optional, therefore all the possible variations are explained, starting with the most complete (using all parameters) one.
 Details about the possible values for each parameter are explained later.

 ```
-CALL MAPDRV(<drive>, <partition>, <device>, <slot>|0)
+CALL MAPDRV(<drive>, <partition>, <device>, <slot>[, <segment>]|0)
 ```

-Maps the specified drive to the specified partition of the specified device, which is controlled by the driver on the specified slot.
+Maps the specified drive to the specified partition of the specified device, which is controlled by the driver on the specified slot (and segment, if it's a driver installed in RAM).
 If 0 is specified instead of a slot number, the slot of the primary controller is used.

 ```
 CALL MAPDRV(<drive>, <partition>, <device>)